ESL Frequently Asked Questions

 Your original letter of acceptance will be sent to you by email.
 If you require an original document, you can request courier delivery.
 There is a charge of CAD $40 for this service.

-It is recommended that you submit your application as early as possible to be able to get the visa on time before the camp starts and to guarantee a space in the camp.
+Applications are processed on a rolling basis and we will accept them until 2 weeks before the start of the camp.
+It is recommended that you submit your application as early as possible to be able to get the visa on time and to guarantee a spot in the camp.

-Once the application has been approved, we will email you the your letter of acceptance and a detailed information package.
+Once the application has been approved, we will email you the letter of acceptance and a detailed Camper Information Package within 2-3 weeks.
+The letter of acceptance can be used to obtain your visitor visa if required.

 How can I pay?